-The first email sales automation rule creation is adding your welcome series, whether you’re a new or an existing customer.
+The first email sales automation rule creation is adding your welcome series, whether a new or an existing customer.
 That is a simple automated sequence sent out to all new subscribers.
 It’s a great way to start building your relationship with your clients.

 To do so, click on “Automation” and then select “New Rule.”

-You can then simply add in the name of your campaign, assign the conditions (which we will cover next), and the actions you want it to perform.
-You can even simply add a default welcome email with a link to your blog.
+You can then add in the name of your campaign, assign the conditions (which we will cover next), and the actions you want it to perform.
+You can even add a default welcome email with a link to your blog.

 After you review everything, click on “Save and exit” at the top of your screen.